top of page

 ADVISORY BOARD

-We are evaluating our current Advisory Board structure and recruiting new members to ensure that at least 60% of our Advisory Board is made up of people of color and gender-oppressed people.
+We are evaluating our current Advisory Board structure and recruiting new members.
 If you would like to serve on our Advisory Board, please see a description here and email us at info@theorganizingcenter.org

 MORE INFO COMING SOON